SESYNC-ci/sesync-ci.github.io/blog/_drafts/2020-04-30-census-pops.md

 | 314    | Metropolitan Division | 2010&ndash;2019 |
 | 330    | Combined statistical area | 2010&ndash;2019 |

-For example, SESYNC falls within all 3 of the incorporated place Annapolis city, Anne Arundel county, and the Baltimore-Columbia-Towson metropolitan area.
-The population estimates for these 3 levels of aggregation are each an order of magnitude greater!
+So, if you want to know how the population is changing where you live, the answer might depend on which spatial scale you use.
+For example, SESYNC falls within all 3 of: Annapolis city (an incorporated place), Anne Arundel county, and the Baltimore-Columbia-Towson metropolitan area.
+The population estimates for these 3 levels of aggregation are different orders of magnitude, and whereas they all show increasing trends, Annapolis has leveled off in the past few years.

 <img src="/assets/images/annapolis-pops.png" alt="oh-places" width="500"/>

 Data from other Census programs, such as the ACS, also publish data at multiple spatial scales (detailed [here](https://www.census.gov/programs-surveys/acs/geography-acs/geography-boundaries-by-year.html)).
 ACS data from 2009 onwards (as well as population estimates from either 1990, 2000, 2010, or 2010 onward) are conveniently accessible through Kyle Walker's R package [tidycensus](https://walker-data.com/tidycensus/articles/basic-usage.html).

-## Resources
+## More Resources

 * [Population estimates Terms and Definitions](https://www.census.gov/programs-surveys/popest/guidance-geographies/terms-and-definitions.html)
 * [Population estimates FAQ](https://www.census.gov/programs-surveys/popest/about/faq.html)